 RespOrg works with the Transit Networks and SPs to establish the infrastructure to support the Toll-Free service.

-Enterprise is able to receive Toll-Free calls and make calls using the TFN as a call back number.
+Enterprise is able to make calls using the TFN, as well as receive calls using the TFN as a call back number.

-Toll-Free Call Origination